Famous Painters – Hand-Painted Reproductions

 53- Edgar Degas (1834–1917)

-Painter and sculptor of Impressionism, he captured the movement and grace of dancers with an almost photographic rigor.
+Impressionist painter and sculptor, he captured the movement and grace of dancers with an almost photographic precision.

 See the collection - 332 works